 Since both tasks produce different results, the joint objective results should be investigated to identify parameters that perform well for both the classification and DOA tasks.
 The joint objective task for both methods favours the SRMR and GCC-PHAT for processing the audio frames.
-In addition, the brute force method results in a frame size of 500 ms, whereas the TPE method finds the best results to occur with a frame size of 919 ms. These results both require a long latency when implemented on a robot-orienting behaviour on the robot will lag any movement of a talker by at least half a second.
+In addition, the brute force method results a frame size of 550ms, whereas the TPE method finds the best results to occur with a frame size of 572ms.
+These results are in close agreement, but require a long latency when implemented on a robot - orienting behaviour on the robot will lag any movement of a talker by half a second.

 Studies in turn-taking dynamics and conversational behaviour indicate that humans take on average 200-300 ms to respond to their partners [11], suggesting that lower frame sizes will be more required for more natural for HRI behaviour.
-The joint regularized task produces the best results with lower frame sizes, as is depicted by where the minima lie on the contour plot in Figs 11 and 12.
-The best results for the study are then taken from the joint regularized task using the TPE method given its performance on the test set.
+The joint regularized task produces the best results with lower frame sizes, as is depicted by where the minima lie on the contour plot in Fig 11 and Fig 12.
+The best results for the study are then taken from the joint regularized task using the TPE method.
 It is important to note that regardless of how the optimization is performed, good results are rarely found for both tasks with frame sizes less than 300 ms, as shown by where the minima lie in Fig 12.
 We suspect that this is due to the calculations involved in computing the SRMR.
 For the SRMR, the process involves studying the modulation of the speech signal via its envelope, and extracting the energies present in certain bands of this envelope.
 The lowest frequency band for this metric was centred at 4Hz.
 Thus, one period of this modulation corresponds with 250 ms. Frame sizes shorter than this length may result in inaccurate estimation of the 4 Hz component of the modulation energy.
 Thus, the use of SRMR as it is was defined here may impose a minimum latency that is too long to achieve human-like behaviour.
 While increasing the minimum modulation frequency used in the SRMR would reduce the minimum latency, further work is need to determine the effect this would have on classification performance.
 If other classification methods are explored, minimum latencies should be less than 200 ms.

 Table 3 gives further insight to the numerical performance of these methods.
 The values indicate differences in performance when searching for different objective value minima.
-Numbers in bold indicate the notable differences in performance when optimizing for either objective value.
-For instance, using the brute force method, searching for the minimal regularized objective provides a slightly better MSE of 0.16 compared to the unregularized objective with the same F1-score of 0.67.
-In contrast, the TPE method sees a slight increase in MSE from 0.08 to 0.11, and a slight decrease in F1-score from 0.70 to 0.69 when minimizing the regularized objective as opposed to the unregularized objective.
-However, this minimal decrease in performance comes at a frame size that is much smaller (318 ms vs. 919 ms).
+Numbers in bold indicate the notable differences in performance when optimizing for either loss value.
+For instance, using the brute force method, searching for the minimal regularized objective provides the same MSE of 0.09 as found with the unregularized objective, but gives a F1-score improvement to 0.68 from 0.61.
+Similarly, the TPE method sees both a decrease in MSE from 0.07 to 0.06, and an increase in F1-score from 0.66 to 0.72 when minimizing the regularized objective as opposed to the unregularized objective.
 This is supporting evidence that the joint objective function was appropriate for this problem as both classification and DOA tasks are performed to an acceptable level with the best parameters ω{best} .